 Nelly Bassily | May 7, 2012

-Farm Radio International has published a number of scripts on water topics, including irrigation.
-You can browse them at: http://www.farmradio.org/english/radio-scripts/water.asp
+Farm Radio International has produced a number of scripts related to irrigation and water use, which you can browse here: http://farmradio.org/english/radio-scripts/water.asp

 And here is one story from Farm Radio Weekly about how farmers make good use of wetland resources:

 -Mali: Groups restore forest and improve fisheries (FRW 122, May 2010) http://weekly.farmradio.org/2010/05/24/1-mali-women%E2%80%99s-groups-restore-forests-and-improve-fisheries-in-the-inner-niger-delta-wetlands-international-mali-ips/

 If you broadcast to a region where farmers farm on floodplains, you might want to produce a show that looks at the complexities of floodplain farming.
 What experiences can farmers share about controlling water, choosing the right crops to plant, or knowing exactly when to plant to make the most of available water?

 As well as talking to farmers, meet with irrigation specialists or agricultural extension workers who can share good practices for your region.
 You could also look at how practices have changed over time – is there more or less floodwater now?
 Have floodplains been developed for industry or other uses?
 Is there as much floodplain farming as there used to be?
 Have planting times changed?
 How have farmers learned to adapt?